Maine Court Records

 Felonies, Misdemeanors, and Civil Violations in Maine

-The criminal justice system in the state of Maine classifies all criminal offenses except murder into five categories.
-For the purpose of sentencing, they are Classes A, B, C, D, and E (17-A M.R.S.A §4).
 Although Maine no longer officially uses the traditional felony and misdemeanor classifications, they are still occasionally used to describe the severity of an offense.
-Non-criminal offenses in Maine are designated as civil violations (17-A M.R.S.A §4B).
+Non-criminal offenses in Maine are primarily designated as civil violations (17-A M.R.S.A §4B).
 Criminal cases in Maine are adjudicated within the state's criminal courts.
-Members of the public who are interested can request and receive Maine criminal court records from the specific court where the proceedings occurred.
+Members of the public who are interested may request and receive Maine criminal court records from the specific court where the proceedings occurred.
+Along with the types of criminal records, Maine’s statutes of limitations establish deadlines for prosecution in the state.

-What is a felony in Maine?
+What is a Felony in Maine?

-- Class A Crimes: these are the most serious offenses, punishable by prison terms of up to 30 years (17-A M.R.S.A §1604).
+- Class A Crimes: These are the most serious offenses, punishable by prison terms of up to 30 years (17-A M.R.S.A §1604).
 Class A crimes are also punishable by fines of up to $50,000, or both imprisonment and fines (17-A M.R.S.A §1704).
 Manslaughter is a Class A crime in Maine (17-A M.R.S.A §203).

-- Class B Crimes: offenses punishable by imprisonment for up to 10 years and/or fines of up to $20,000 are Class B Crimes.
+- Class B Crimes: These are offenses punishable by imprisonment for up to 10 years and/or fines of up to $20,000 are Class B Crimes.
 Aggravated assault is a Class B crime in Maine (17-A M.R.S.A §208).

-- Class C Crimes: these are offenses punishable by imprisonment for up to 5 years or fines of up to $5000.
+- Class C Crimes: These are offenses punishable by imprisonment for up to 5 years or fines of up to $5000.
 Offenders may also be punishable by both imprisonment and fines.
 Terrorizing is a Class C crime.
 (17-A M.R.S.A §210).

 - Corrupting waters